watson/logglyfy/README.md

 ## Basic usage

-The most basic useage of the Logglyfy module is logging a plain text message to STDOUT:
+The most basic usage of the Logglyfy module is logging a plain text message to STDOUT:

 ```javascript
 var log = require('logglyfy');